 If you don’t have any of the Sukrin products, don’t worry!
 You can add a touch of blackstrap molasses to any regular granulated low carb sweetener to mimic brown sugar.
 It does add some carbs, but split among all the cookies, it will be negligible to each serving.

-I know these peanut butter blossoms cookies will be a regular item in my house.
+I know these gluten free peanut butter blossoms recipe will be a regular item in my house.
 My youngest daughter loved them and they are so much healthier than regular cookies.

-I will be making a couple more batches of these peanut butter blossoms cookies to share with my family this holiday season.
+I’ll be making a couple more batches of these low carb peanut butter cookies to share with my family this holiday season.
 I may make a few without the chocolate centers and use a fork to make the traditional criss cross topped peanut butter cookies.

-I have a lot of peanut flour to use up at the house and what better way to use them?
-I think these peanut butter blossoms will freeze well also so I may try that.
+There’s a lot of peanut flour to use up at the house and what better way to use them?
+I think these cookies will freeze well also so I may try that.
 I’m sure the dough could also be frozen to bake later.